 What causes it?

-Bulges that end up causing brain aneurysms cause weakness in the blood vessel walls which leads to an increase in size, which entails a risk of rupture and massive internal haemorrhage.
+Bulges that end up causing brain aneurysms cause weakness in the blood vessel walls which leads to an increase in size, which entails a risk of rupture and extensive internal haemorrhage.

 How can it be prevented?

-The best way to avoid brain aneurysms is to control cardiovascular risk factors and conditions that weaken blood vessels, such as diabetes, cholesterol, and atherosclerosis, as well as maintaining a healthy lifestyle, avoiding stress, and avoiding tobacco and alcohol use.
+The best way to prevent brain aneurysms is to control cardiovascular risk factors and conditions that weaken blood vessels, such as diabetes, cholesterol and atherosclerosis, as well as maintaining a healthy lifestyle and avoiding stress, tobacco and alcohol use.

-If and when an aneurysm is found, ultrasound scans should be performed regularly (every six months for example) to monitor its potential growth.
+If - and when - an aneurysm is found, ultrasound scans should be performed regularly (every six months for example) to monitor its potential growth.
 Medication may also be prescribed to decrease your blood pressure.